jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 ___Who watches the watchers?___

-Tests are code as well.
+Tests are code.
 How do we know that our tests provide accurate results?
 What if our test code has errors?
 How do we test our test code?
 How do we test the code that tests the test code?

 <img src="/assets/SkepticalFry.jpg" alt="Skeptical Fry" title="Image Source: [https://www.flickr.com/photos/snarfel/19402967595](https://imgflip.com/memegenerator/11327935/skeptical-fry)" width = "35%" align="center" style="padding-right: 35px;">

 # TDD
 Practicing [Test-Driven Design](https://jhumelsine.github.io/2024/07/15/tdd.html) (TDD) should minimize these concerns.

-# Tests the Tests
+## Tests the Tests
 With TDD, we start with a failing test before implementing the feature.
 This ensures that we don’t create a false-positive test by accident that passes regardless of the implementation.

 Then we provide an implementation, with a quick possibly hardcoded known solution, that passes the test.
 This ensures that the test passes when it should.

+The first two steps of TDD focus upon a correct and accurate test.

 ## Double-Entry Bookkeeping
 <img src="https://www.financestrategists.com/uploads/Dual-Aspect-Concept-of-Accounting-Example-2.png" alt="Double-Entry Bookkeeping" title="Image Source: https://www.financestrategists.com/accounting/accounting-concepts-and-principles/dual-aspect-concept-of-accounting/" width = "35%" align="right" style="padding-right: 20px;">

 Test and implementation confirm each other.
 Behavior resides in two places.
 The test defines the behavior specification, and the code implements the behavior.
-Both test and implementation are executable, and any test/implementation inconsistencies should be identified when behaviors are confirmed via CI/CD pipeline builds.
+Both test and implementation are executable, and any test/implementation behavior inconsistencies should be identified when tests are executed in CI/CD pipeline builds.
 A change to one without a corresponding change to the other is likely to cause a failure.

 This is a form of [double-entry bookkeeping](https://blog.cleancoder.com/uncle-bob/2017/12/18/Excuses.html) where a mistake on one side of the ledger is caught by the other side of the ledger.

 ## Alas, it’s not perfect
 [Testing can show the presence of bugs, but not their absence!](https://www.goodreads.com/quotes/506689-program-testing-can-be-used-to-show-the-presence-of) — Edsger W. Dijkstra

 The test/implementation partnership only works when tests accurately define the behaviors that the code implements.
 Tests pass unless an assertion or verification inconsistency catches the problem.
-A test might be missing an invariant assertion or verification that allows undesired behavior appear correct.
+A test might be missing an invariant assertion or verification that allows undesired behavior to appear correct.

 It’s possible to achieve 100% code coverage without a single assertion or verification.
 This can happen when there’s pressure from upper management for more code coverage.
 Haphazard false-positive tests are created to provide code coverage, but all they provide is a false sense of security.